Hong Kong Lacrosse Open 2016 - Officials

-One of the main goals of the Hong Kong Lacrosse Association (HKLA) is to improve the calibre of lacrosse in Hong Kong, and to improve on the Federation of International Lacrosse (FIL) world rankings.
-The HKLA is committed to achieving this goal, and the HPP is a key strategy to that end.
-The programme will serve as talent identification and recruitment for the Hong Kong Lacrosse National Teams (Men’s, Women’s, Under 19).
+One of the main goals of the Hong Kong Lacrosse Association (HKLA) is to improve the calibre of lacrosse and to enhance the popularity of the sport in Hong Kong.
+The HKLA is committed to achieving this goal, and the introduction and development of youth lacrosse programmes such as the Youth Academy is a key strategy to that end.
+The programme will serve as talent identification for the Hong Kong Lacrosse Under 19 National Team and development for the High Performance Programme (HPP).

 - To provide athletes with the opportunity to enhance their skills and abilities and to prepare them for international competition at the National Team level.

 - To provide athletes with lacrosse skill development opportunities through on field preparation and competition.

 - Athletes will be selected to participate in specific competitions

 - Athletes in the programme may be required to participate in “community involvement” activities as organised by the programme. ie. coaching youth clinics, volunteering at team events, etc.